amdelamar/pm-theme/README.md

 ### Notes

 - This is only available for the WEB version and not the MOBILE app.
 - Some of these themes aren't always the best.
-I apologize if some are ugly.
+If you have any problems you can open an [issue here](https://github.com/amdelamar/pm-theme/issues).
 - Older themes (Burnt, Gum, Seaweed) are still available [here](/themes).

 ---